amiralisahraei/gmail-llm-categorization/README.md

 - [License](#license)

 ## Overview
-This project extracts emails from Gmail, processes them using a large language model (LLM), categorizes them, and saves the results into a structured CSV file.
+This project follows the ETL (Extract, Transform, Load) pipeline structure to process Gmail emails.
+It extracts emails using the Gmail API, transforms and categorizes them using a large language model (LLM), and loads the results into a structured CSV file.

 ## Features
 - Extracts emails using the Gmail API
-- Processes and categorizes emails using an LLM model
+- Transforms and categorizes emails using an LLM model
-- Saves categorized data into a CSV file
+- Loads categorized data into a CSV file
 - Containerized using Docker for seamless deployment

 ## Prerequisites